 In the 2nd column of this part of the IPR Matrix, the project background assets are listed.
 In the 3rd column, the name of the partner who owns this background is indicated.
-For each identified background required for the creation of the result, a specific background number per partner shall be assigned.
-In column 4, the corresponding background number shall be indicated while column 5 should include a short description of the background.
-In column 6, partners shall indicate relevant IP protection types for the background in terms of patents, copyright, etc. In the 7th column, the conditions to use the background within the project (e.g. free to use or subject to charges, etc.) shall be indicated by each partner, whether there are any restrictions to use the background or not.
-In the 8th column, the background's condition to use outside BECoop is indicated while in the last column partners shall mention if they have any interest in exploitation/commercialisation of the relevant background through the project results.
+For each identified background required for the creation of the result, a specific background number per partner was assigned.
+In column 4, the corresponding background number was indicated, while column 5 should include a short description of the background.
+In column 6, partners indicated relevant IP protection types for the background in terms of patents, copyright, etc. In the 7th column, the conditions to use the background within the project (e.g. free to use or subject to charges, etc.) indicated by each partner, whether there are any restrictions to use the background or not.
+In the 8th column, the background's condition to use outside BECoop was also indicated, while in the last column partners mention if they have any interest in exploitation/ commercialisation of the relevant background through the project results.

-The background IP was registered by the project partners by M12, as perceived at that stage of the project.
+The background IP was registered by the project partners by M12.
 The results are presented in Section 5.